tla111/tla111/README.md

 ### 🏋️‍♂️ Work-It-Out-2020
  - This website is to give the user self-accountability to exercise and workout by giving them a platform to keep track of their body mass index and fitness goals
  - The web application comprises of a login system, the use of CRUD operations, functionality of a social media platform, and features of a bug tracker application
+### 🎯 Vision-Myself
+ - Utilized chart.js to emphasize the importance and benefits of setting goals
+ - Includes a vision board to post goals you plan to accomplish
 ### 🔭 SE-Q3-ISS
  - Use the requests package to track the location of the International Space Station (ISS)
  - Implemented Python's built-in turtle graphics library to pinpoint Indianna's location